 - If your program is deemed equivalent, you will be allowed to

-and if successful, apply for licensure with the PEICO using either the
+- If successful, apply for licensure with the PEICO using either the

 Application for New Graduates or Application for Transferring